Skip to content

 Can I password-protect a QR code?

 Yes.
 QRLynx offers password protection on dynamic QR codes.
 When enabled, anyone who scans the code must enter the correct password before accessing the content.
 This is useful for confidential documents, private WiFi credentials, employee-only resources, and gated content.
-Available on Starter+ plans and above.
+Available on Pro plans and above.

 Do QR codes expire?